Revolution of Dignity: Overview

-On 19 February, the authorities instituted police checkpoints, restrictions on public transportation, and school closures in Kyiv, which the media referred to as a de facto state of emergency.
+On 19 February, the security forces set up checkpoints and announced restrictions on public transport and school closures in Kyiv, which the media referred to as a de facto state of emergency.

-On 20 February, Internal Affairs Minister Vitaliy Zakharchenko announced that he had signed a decree authorising the use of live ammunition against protesters.
-Central Kyiv saw the worst violence yet, and the death toll in 48 hours of clashes rose to at least 77.
-In response, the chairman of the Ukrainian parliament (equivalent to the office of speaker in other countries' parliaments), Volodymyr Rybak, announced the next day that he had signed a parliamentary decree condemning the use of force and urging all institutions (the Ministry of Internal Affairs, the Cabinet of Ministers, etc.) to cease immediately all military actions against protesters.
+On 20 February, Internal Affairs Minister Vitaliy Zakharchenko announced that he had authorised the use of live ammunition against protesters.
+On the morning of 20 February, riot police massed at the edge of Independence Square.
+Clashes broke out, and two Berkut officers were shot dead.
+At around 9am, protesters tried to push the Berkut away from the Maidan and back up Instytutska Street.
+The Berkut fired indiscriminately on the protesters from ground level, while snipers fired on protesters from above.
+By midday, 48 protesters had been shot dead on Instytutska Street, as had two other Berkut officers.
+In response, the chairman of the Ukrainian parliament (equivalent to the office of speaker in other countries' parliaments), Volodymyr Rybak, announced the next day that he had signed a parliamentary decree condemning the use of force and urging all institutions such as the Ministry of Internal Affairs to cease immediately all military actions against protesters.
 Parliament also suspended Zakharchenko from his duties.

-On 21 February, President Yanukovych signed a compromise deal with opposition leaders.
+On 21 February, President Yanukovych signed an agreement with opposition leaders.
 It promised constitutional changes to restore certain powers to parliament and called for early elections to be held by December.

-Despite the agreement, thousands continued to protest in central Kyiv, and the demonstrators took full control of the city's government district: the parliament building, the president's administration quarters, the cabinet, and the Interior Ministry.
-On 21 February, a bill to remove Yanukovych was introduced in parliament.
-On the same day, Yanukovych left for Kharkiv.
+Despite the agreement, thousands continued to protest in central Kyiv, and the security forces withdrew, leaving demonstrators in control of the city's government district: the parliament building, the president's administration quarters, the cabinet, and the Interior Ministry.
+That evening, Yanukovych secretly fled the capital, without informing parliament of his whereabouts.

-On 22 February, the protesters were reported to be in control of Kyiv.
-The parliament voted 328–0 in favour of removing Yanukovych from office and scheduled new presidential elections for 25 May.

-Parliament named its chairman, Oleksandr Turchynov, as interim president on 23 February.
-A warrant for the arrest of Yanukovych was issued by the new government on 24 February.
-Over the next few days, Russian nationalist politicians and activists organised rallies in Crimea and urged the Russian government to help defend the region from advancing "fascists" from the rest of Ukraine.
+On 22 February, parliament voted 328–0 in favour of removing Yanukovych from office and scheduled new presidential elections for 25 May.
+Parliament named its chairman, Oleksandr Turchynov, as interim president.
+An arrest warrant for Yanukovych was issued by the new government on 24 February.
+Over the next few days, Russian nationalist politicians and activists organized rallies in Crimea and urged the Russian government to help defend the region from advancing "fascists" from the rest of Ukraine.